 Debt Relief Through Chapter 7 Bankruptcy

-The first question most people have when they are considering filing for bankruptcy is “What can bankruptcy do for my financial situation?”
+The first few questions most people have when they are considering filing for bankruptcy are “What can bankruptcy do for my financial situation?” or “How much cash is exempt in Chapter 7 in Michigan”?
 The answer to that question depends upon the type of debt you have, your income and the type of bankruptcy filing you can make.

 At the law firm of Marrs & Terry, PLLC, our bankruptcy attorneys will review your finances and advise you if you qualify for Chapter 7 or Chapter 13 bankruptcy.
 Chapter 7 has specific eligibility requirements (a means test) so not everyone who has serious debt will qualify.
 Contact our law office to schedule a free consultation.
 We have two Michigan offices for your convenience: Ann Arbor and Jackson.